plutus-IV-org/plutus_backtest/README.md

 <br />

-In this case all parameters are used.
-The weights will not be distributed equally.
-"AAPL"  will have 20% of the total portofolio BTC-USD - 10% and
-"GC=F" will have 70%.
+In this case the weights will not be distributed equally.
+"AAPL"  will have 20% of the total portofolio BTC-USD - 10% and "GC=F" will have 70%.
 The negative sign in the weights factor will mean short selling, therefore first "AAPL" and "GC=F" instruments are in long position and
 "BTC-USD" is in the short.